 Strive San Mateo General Plan 2040 focuses on ways to keep jobs and dollars in San Mateo by supporting local shops, businesses, and services.
-It encourages new businesses that residents need and enjoy, such as restaurants, daycares, medical clinics, gyms, pharmacies, and grocery stores, in convenient locations throughout the community.
+It encourages new businesses that residents need and enjoy, such as restaurants, child care facilities, medical clinics, gyms, pharmacies, and grocery stores, in convenient locations throughout the community.